jadecobra/python_tdd_exercises/source/functions.rst

                    {}
                )

-    the terminal updates to show an `AssertionError <./AssertionError.rst>`_ and we update the test with the right values to make the test pass
+    the terminal updates to show an :doc:`AssertionError` and we update the test with the right values to make the test pass

   .. code-block:: python